hughperkins/cpp-batteries/README.md

 EXPECT_FLOAT_NEAR(var1, var2);
 ```

 This will compare the absolute difference of (var1-var2) with var1, and only if the difference is 10,000 times smaller than var1, will the expect pass.
-Also, the error message truncates var1 and var2 to several decimal places, rather than displaying it as around 15 or so.
+The error message truncates var1 and var2 to several decimal places, rather than displaying it as around 15 or so.

 cpp-batteries/Timer.h
 ---------------------